munificent/game-programming-patterns/book/dirty-flag.markdown

 </aside>

-For the renderer to draw an object, it takes the object's geometry, applies the transform to it, and then renders it there in the world.
+When the renderer draws an object, it takes the object's model, applies the transform to it, and then renders it there in the world.
 If we just had a scene *bag* and not a scene *graph* that would be it and life would be simple.

 However, most scene graphs are <span name="hierarchical">*hierarchical*</span>.
 An object in the graph may have a parent object that it is anchored to.
 In that case, its transform is relative to the *parent's* position, and isn't its absolute position in the world.

-For example, imagine your game world has a pirate ship at sea.
-On the pirate ship is a crow's nest.
+For example, imagine our game world has a pirate ship at sea.
+Atop the ship's mast is a crow's nest.
 Hunched in that crow's nest is a pirate.
 Clutching the pirate's shoulder is a parrot.
 The ship's local transform will position it in the sea.
 The crow's nest's transform positions it on the ship, and so on.

 **TODO illustrate**

 This way, when a parent object moves, its children move with it automatically.
 If we change the local transform of the ship, the crow's nest, pirate, and parrot go along for the ride.
-It would be a total <span name="slide">headache</span> if we had to manually adjust transforms of everything on the ship when it moved to keep everything from sliding off of it.
+It would be a total <span name="slide">headache</span> if, when the ship moved, we had to manually adjust the transforms of everything on it to keep them from sliding off.

 <aside name="slide">